From the website of the Victorian Registry of Births, Deaths and Marriages:

 Docklands.

-• BY MAIL: You can send the original certificate together with a completed Document Legalisation Request Form which includes credit card authorisation (Visa or MasterCard).
+(It’s about 7 minutes’s walk from Southern Cross train station.) - BY MAIL: You can send the original certificate together with a completed Document Legalisation Request Form which includes credit card authorisation (Visa or MasterCard).
 You must also include a contact telephone number.
 The postal address is

 ✉ Australian Passport Office Authentications Section